List of Star Trek: Deep Space Nine characters: Opaka

 Opaka (Camille Saviola) was the Kai or spiritual leader of the Bajorans through the latter years of the Cardassian Occupation and the first few months after it ended in 2369.
 Opaka recognizes Sisko as the latest Emissary of the Prophets.
-During the Cardassian Occupation, Opaka had been a collaborator: she gave away the whereabouts of a rebel base, and her son was killed in the subsequent attack, in order to save thousands of other Bajoran lives.
-Later on, Bareil Antos drops out of the election for Kai in an effort to keep this secret from ruining Opaka's legacy.
+During the Occupation, Opaka had given away the whereabouts of a rebel base to the Cardassians, and her son was killed in the subsequent attack, in order to save thousands of other Bajoran lives.
+Later on, Bareil Antos drops out of the election for Kai in an effort to keep this secret from destroying Opaka's legacy.
 This leads to Winn Adami becoming Kai.

 In response to a prophetic Orb experience, Opaka leaves Bajor for the first time to pay an unannounced visit to DS9.
 Journeying with Sisko and Kira through the wormhole, she is killed in a crash on the Ennis penal moon, but is resurrected by artificial microbes present there.
 The microbes are specifically designed to work only on the moon.
 Given the opportunity to leave, she instead decides to remain and help end the prisoners' perpetual civil war.

 Rom

 Rom (Max Grodénchik) is Quark's brother.
 An atypical Ferengi, he does not have the "lobes" for business, but is a highly skilled engineer and a loving and supportive father to his son Nog.

 In 2015, SyFy rated Rom as among the top 21 most interesting supporting characters in Star Trek.
 In 2013, Wired said that Rom was arguably the best character in Star Trek: Deep Space Nine, and even in the entire Star Trek franchise.
-They praised how Max Grodénchik brought the character to life, presenting a nuanced and layered character over the seven season run, and noted how Rom transforms from a comedic sidekick for Quark to a character that was much more important to the series.
+They praised how Max Grodénchik brought the character to life, presenting a nuanced and layered character over the seven-season run, and noted how Rom transforms from a comedic sidekick for Quark to a character that was much more important to the series.
 In 2021, Julian Beauvais, writing for Screen Rant, thought that Rom was an honorable character for trying to take care of his family, using his engineering abilities to help defeat the Dominion during the war, and as Grand Nagus planning to reform Ferengi society to be more egalitarian.